-Ares Capital was incorporated under the Maryland General Corporation Law in April 2004.
-We have elected to be treated as a BDC under the 1940 Act.
-As such, we are required to comply with certain regulatory requirements.
-For instance, we generally have to invest at least 70% of our total assets in "qualifying assets," including securities of private or thinly traded public U.S. companies, cash, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less.
-This offering will significantly increase our capital resources.
+We are an externally managed, non-diversified, closed-end investment company that is a BDC.
+As a BDC, we are required to comply with certain regulatory requirements.
+For instance, we generally have to invest at least 70% of our total assets in "qualifying assets," including securities of private U.S. companies, cash, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less.